Inuit: Modern culture

 Visual and performing arts are strong features of Inuit culture.
 In 2002 the first feature film in Inuktitut, Atanarjuat: The Fast Runner, was released worldwide to great critical and popular acclaim.
 It was directed by Zacharias Kunuk, and written, filmed, produced, directed, and acted almost entirely by Inuit of Igloolik.
 In 2009, the film Le Voyage D'Inuk, a Greenlandic-language feature film, was directed by Mike Magidson and co-written by Magidson and French film producer Jean-Michel Huctin.
 One of the most famous Inuit artists is Pitseolak Ashoona.
 Susan Aglukark is a popular singer.
 Mitiarjuk Attasie Nappaaluk worked at preserving Inuktitut and wrote one of the first novels ever published in that language.
 In 2006, Cape Dorset was hailed as Canada's most artistic city, with 23 per cent of the labor force employed in the arts.
 Inuit art such as soapstone carvings is one of Nunavut's most important industries.
 Ada Eyetoaq was an Inuk artist who made miniature sculptures out of soapstone.

 Recently, there has been an identity struggle among the younger generations of Inuit, between their traditional heritage and the modern society which their cultures have been forced to assimilate into in order to maintain a livelihood.
 With current dependence on modern society for necessities, (including governmental jobs, food, aid, medicine, etc.), Inuit have had much interaction with and exposure to the societal norms outside their previous cultural boundaries.
 The stressors regarding the identity crisis among teenagers have led to disturbingly high numbers of suicide.

-A series of authors have focused upon the increasing myopia in the youngest generations of Inuit.
-Myopia was almost unknown prior to Inuit adoption of Western culture.
-Principal theories are the change to a Western style diet with more refined foods, and extended education.

 David Pisurayak Kootook was awarded the Meritorious Service Cross, posthumously, for his heroic efforts in a 1972 plane crash.
 Other notable Inuit include the freelance journalist Ossie Michelin, whose iconic photograph of the activist Amanda Polchies went viral after the 2013 anti-fracking protests at Elsipogtog First Nation.